snakedye/kile/README.md

 If you made a layout that isn't possible through command line arguments feel free to make a PR.

+This project will probably change a lot.
+Today it might a layout generator, tomorrow it might a flying steno alien thingy!

 ####  Guidelines:
-- Simple layouts that do not require others should go in src/basic.rs
+- Simple layouts that do not require others should go in src/layout.rs
-- Those that require others or call other functions should go in src/layout.rs
+- Those that require others or call other functions should go in src/custom.rs
 - Layouts **must** fill the given frame

 ## TO-DOs